Grand Ensembles of deterministic operators. II. Localization for generic `haarsh' potentials: Introduction. Formulation of the results.

 Actually, this condition can be further relaxed so as to admit the lower bound of the form $C e^{-\|x-y\|^\beta}$, with some $\beta\in(0,1)$ and $C>0$.

-In this paper, we consider mainly the case where $\Om = \T^\nu$, $\nu\ge 1$, and it is technically convenient to define the distance $\dist_\Om[\om', \om''] \equiv \dist_{\T^\nu}[\om', \om'']$ as follows:
+In this paper, we consider mainly the case where $\Om = \DT^\nu$, $\nu\ge 1$, and it is technically convenient to define the distance $\dist_\Om[\om', \om''] \equiv \dist_{\DT^\nu}[\om', \om'']$ as follows:

-where $\dist_{\T^1}$ is the conventional distance on the unit circle $\T^1$.
-With this definition, the diameter of a cube of sidelength $r$ in $\T^\nu$ equals $r$, for any dimension $\nu\ge 1$.
-The reason for the choice of the phase space $\Om=\T^\nu$ is that the parametric families of ensembles of potentials $V(x;\om;\th)$ are fairly explicit in this case.
+where $\dist_{\DT^1}$ is the conventional distance on the unit circle $\DT^1$.
+With this definition, the diameter of a cube of sidelength $r$ in $\DT^\nu$ equals $r$, for any dimension $\nu\ge 1$.
+The reason for the choice of the phase space $\Om=\DT^\nu$ is that many parametric families of ensembles of potentials $V(x;\om;\th)$ can be made fairly explicit in this case.